Enough of Hygge - 1 - The City

 Amalienborg:

 POI 8 As you approach the statue (GPS 55.68400 12.59324) the reveal of the Amalienborg palace is dramatic.
 The square is a pedestrian area so dismount and walk across the cobbles.
 The four palaces are the royal residences with guards on duty.
-Although you can virtually walk up to the front door it is unlikely that the Queen will invite you in for tea.
+Although you can virtually walk up to the front door it is unlikely that the King will invite you in for tea.
 At midday every day the changing of the guard occurs here (with bands playing when the Royals are in residence).
 Our route leaves the square by the entrance on the left, heading for the harbour and the Opera House beyond.
 This is Frederiksgade which leads onto Tolbodgade.
 Remount your bicycles and turn right along Tolbodgade.
 (GPS 55.68361 12.59464).
 The road opens up into St Anne's Place.
 Continue straight on to where the road opens again at Nyhavn.

 Nyhavn (New Harbour) is clearly quite old (constructed around 1670) with brightly coloured townhouses and a collection of historic ships.
 It used to cater for the needs of sailors, now the tourists flock to its bars and restaurants.
 Our route continues across Nyhavns Bridge and onto Holbergsgade.
 After a bend to the right the imposing mass of Christiansborg comes into view (GPS 55.67854 12.59042).